dzl-dm/i2b2-upload-client/README.md

 # Manual CLI mode (eg for automation)
+This is as raw as it gets, there are no helper scripts for each stage, just the direct commands.
+It has the fewest dependencies, but you must setup everything manually.
 You should be able to follow the (Client setup)[#Client-setup] part once, then be able to run the stages directly any time.

 ## Client setup
 We need to set the following 2 keys for the client to use when you open a new cmd/shell to use the client.